Customizing your outgoing message

 A pop up alert will appear.
 You can ignore it.
 You should now see 3GP in the Input format drop down box.

-Scroll down and select amr in the Output format drop down box and click the OK button.
+Scroll down and select amr in the Output format drop down box.
+Then set the Noise filter to Off, then

 Launch Fugu, and navigate to /private/var/mobile/Library/Voicemail You may or may not see the file Greeting.amr.